GlareDB/glaredb.github.io/introduction/r-bindings.md

 ### Converting to a dataframe

-In the above query, the results are formatted as a readable GlareDB table.
-It's also possible to output your table as an R or Polars dataframe.
-Note: you will also need to [install the Polars R bindings.]
+In the previous statement, the results are output to a readable GlareDB table.
+It's also possible to output your table to an R or Polars dataframe.
+You will need to [install the Polars R bindings.]

 ```r
 library(glaredb)